FintinaOlivia/UBB-Computer-Science/README.md

 # UBB-Computer-Science

-    🔮 Hi!
-This is where I am going to upload my work, as a BBU Computer Science student. 🔮
+    🔮 Greetings!
+This is a compilation of sugar, spice and everything nice, as a BBU Computer Science student. 🔮

     Contains lectures, seminaries, laboratories, plus additional materials.